polarbirke/svala/README.md

 @import "node_modules/svala/generator";
 ```

-Svala uses nested Sass [maps](https://sass-lang.com/documentation/values/maps) and [lists](https://sass-lang.com/documentation/values/lists) for configuration.
 You can pass a config map to the Svala generator directly or create a variable and pass that.
-Here we're using the latter:
+Here we're doing the latter:

 ```
 $config: (